-	Anastasia has an all-natural kitchen offering healthy and delicious food.
+With an all-natural kitchen, Anastasia restaurant Tel Aviv is offering healthy and delicious food.
 All their cheese substitutes are self-made on the spot.
 They serve an amazing breakfast that includes scrambled tofu, chickpea omelet, or shakshuka with polenta balls as the egg replacement.
-If you come for lunch or dinner, you can choose from a wide menu of sandwiches, quiches, pizzas and more.
+If you come for lunch or dinner, you can choose from a wide menu of sandwiches, quiches, pizzas, and more.
 Two plates you must try are the Shakshuka and the cheese plate.

 If you consider yourself a sushi lover, and it doesn’t matter if you are on a plant-based diet or not, you have to visit The Green Roll at least once.
 This sushi heaven does not try to imitate sea flavors, and they don’t need to, as they create a different, genuine, and unique experience.